Lower bound for the T count via unitary stabilizer nullity: Equivalence between the definitions of the state-stabilizer nullity

-In this section, we show Definition \ref{def:ssn} is equivalent to the definition of the state stabilizer nullity in the original paper~\cite{beverland2020lower}.
-Recall that for an $n$-qubti state $\ket{\psi}$, Beverland \emph{et al}~\cite{beverland2020lower} define the state stabilizer nullity as
+In this section, we show Definition \ref{def:ssn} is equivalent to the definition of the state-stabilizer nullity in the original paper~\cite{beverland2020lower}.
+Recall that for an $n$-qubit state $\ket{\psi}$, Beverland \emph{et al}~\cite{beverland2020lower} define the state-stabilizer nullity as

 where $\mathrm{Stab}\, \ket{\psi}$ is the stabilizer of $\ket{\psi}$, that is

 Here we prove our definition $v_s(\ket{\psi})$ is equivalent to $\nu(\ket{\psi})$, that is $v_s(\ket{\psi})=\nu(\ket{\psi})$, by building a one-to-one correspondence between $\bu\in 4^{[n]}$ where $P_{\ket{\psi}}(\bu)=\pm 1$, and $P\in\hat{\cP}_n$ where $P\ket{\psi}=\ket{\psi}$.
 The key is noticing that the state Pauli functions are ranging over the quotient group $\cP_n$, while the $\mathrm{Stab}$ is ranging over the Pauli group $\hat{\cP}_n$ where